quotekio/quotek-core/sdk/doxygen/breathe/source/install.rst

 Using Quotek SDK in your C++ code is fairy easy, since it only consists of a library and header files.
-Please note that if you're using our Quotek SaaS solution, this section doesn't concern you because everything is already setup for your inside your server environment.
+Please note that if you're using our Quotek SaaS solution, this section doesn't concern you because everything is already setup for you inside your server environment.

 Windows Install
 ---------------